AnonymousGitRepo/IoT-Discussion/README.md

 1. Make sure, you have downloaded Mallet from provided links and unzipped mallet-X(e.g. mallet2.0.8) to mallet-X/bin/mallet. run 18_Topic_Modeling.py and IoT_security_topics.xlsx file will be created.
 This file also present inside the Data folder.
 You can get 11 topics name from that file.
 1. downlaod IoTPostInformation.csv, QuestionTags.pkl, and SO_IoT_sentences.rar file to create evolution charts and figures.

 _N.B.
-Performances depends on random state.
+Performance depends on random state.
 Random state may differ environment to environment and performance may also vary._